paradoxl/C195_Software2/README.md

 # Application Start:
 - Connect the associated database.
-- If receiving an error during launch:
+- If receiving an error during launch: Remove the MYSQL connector dependency.
+Reapply the MYSQL connector VIA project settings.
 - Press shift-f10 within Idea (Linux) to run the program.
 - Details on screens can be found below.